 Thursday, August 10, 2023

-The Egipcios Kier Tarot - Unraveling the Threads of The Weaver, Card 24
+Egipcios Kier * 24 Unraveling the Threads of The Weaver

-The Egypcios Kier Tarot (EK) is a deck designed and illustrated by an Argentinian occultist and published in Buenos Aires.
-The deck is accompanied by an English commentary by tarot scholar Stuart Kaplan.
+The Egypcios Kier Tarot is a deck designed and illustrated by an Argentinian occultist and published in Buenos Aires.
+The deck is accompanied by an English commentary written by tarot scholar Stuart Kaplan.

-In the top third of the cartouche we find three perplexing symbols:
+In the top third of this cartouche we find three symbols:

-The magical letter: A curious symbol resembling an ‘M’ on its side with circles on its ‘feet’ remains a mystery to me.
-Lacking an understanding of this symbol, I considered my understanding of the Roman letter M. Its sound echoes across languages, existing within every word for ‘mother’ throughout the world because it is the first sound a baby makes when learning to speak.
-The Egyptians drew a vertical wavy line to depict this sound and to represent the primordial waters of creation; this symbol changed only slight over the millennia and between cultures and became ‘M’ in the Roman alphabet.
+The magical letter: A curious symbol resembling an ‘M’ lying on its side with circles on its ‘feet’ remains a mystery to me.
+Lacking an understanding of this symbol, I considered my understanding of the letter M. Its sound is within every word for ‘mother’ throughout the world because it is the first sound a baby makes when learning to speak.
+The Egyptians drew a vertical wavy line to depict this sound and to represent the primordial waters of creation; this symbol changed only slight over the millennia and between cultures and became ‘M’ in the Latin alphabet.

 The snail hieroglyph: Today, the word ‘snail’ evokes the idea of slowness, as in the term ‘snail mail,’ or the poetic ‘lock upon the garden gate’ of psychedelic folk music.